Bow East’s industrial Status

 Virtually every development in this area – including the Olympic Park – is built with aggregates imported into London by road, rail or river.

-Sustainability: With each train carrying the equivalent of 75 lorry loads, the most efficient and sustainable way to import aggregates is by rail, bringing it as close as possible to where it will be used.
+Sustainability: With each train carrying the equivalent of up to 76 lorry loads, the most efficient and sustainable way to import aggregates is by rail, bringing it as close as possible to where it will be used.
 This can only happen where the right facilities exist – Bow East is one of those places.

 Regeneration requires concrete to come from somewhere.
 Locating a concrete plant right on a rail depot is the best way to keep lorry movements to an absolute minimum, as there are far fewer road deliveries of raw ingredients.